An Easy Chart & Explanation to Determine Your Plant's Lighting Requirements

 Posted on March 21 2021

 For example, what if a tree or building obstructs your brightest south-facing window?
 How can you determine the amount of light that is really hitting your plants?
-What if you have small windows?
-Or sheer curtains so you can hide from your neighbors?
+What if you have small windows or sheer curtains that block some of the light?

 - Prepare yourself by getting a large, blank piece of paper.